-State [O 2] ADP level Substrate level Respiration rate Rate-limiting substance
+State [O 2 ] ADP level Substrate level Respiration rate Rate-limiting substance

 1 >0 low low slow ADP

 2 >0 high ~0 slow substrate

 3 >0 high high fast respiratory chain

 4 >0 low high slow ADP

 5 0 high high 0 oxygen

-State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing P_i , but no fuel substrates and no adenylates, i.e., AMP, ADP, ATP.
+State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing $P_i$ , but no fuel substrates and no adenylates, i.e., AMP, ADP, ATP.

-State 2 is induced by addition of a 'high' concentration of ADP (typically 100 to 300 μ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
+State 2 is induced by addition of a 'high' concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by exhausted endogenous fuel substrate availability (Table 3).
 If addition of specific inhibitors of respiratory complexes-such as rotenone-does not cause a further decline of O2 flux, State 2 is equivalent to the ROX state (See below.).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control, contributing to the effect of subsequently externally added substrates and inhibitors.
-In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative 'State 2' has an entirely different meaning, when this second state is induced by addition of fuel substrate without ADP (LEAK-state; in contrast to State 2 defined in Table 1 as a ROX state), followed by addition of ADP.
+In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative 'State 2' has an entirely different meaning, when this second state is induced by addition of fuel substrate without ADP or ATP (LEAK-state; in contrast to State 2 defined in Table 1 as a ROX state).
+Some researchers have called this condition as "pseudostate 4" because it has no significant concentrations of adenine nucleotides and hence it is not a near-physiological condition, although it should be used for calculating the net OXPHOS-capacity, P-L.

 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
 Repeated ADP titration re-establishes State 3 at 'high ADP'.
-Starting at O2 concentrations near air-saturation (ca. 200 μM O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
+Starting at O2 concentrations near air-saturation (193 or 238 μM O2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
 In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
 The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).